Monday, 11 November 2019

 Support tours and people that share your values and pick a tour that's both vegan-friendly and fits into the ecotourism bracket.
 Better yet, opt for a completely vegan tour, that's also eco-conscious.
 For example, take World Vegan Travel, (who are currently offering 100% vegan tours to Thailand, Vietnam, Rhwanda, Botswana, France and South Africa) they're completely vegan (obvs) and they definitely tick that ecotravel box too.
 According to their Responsible Travel Policy, they:

-- all their travelers are provided with a cutlery kit made from up-cycled fabric and a tote bag and includes bamboo cutlery and a straw
+• all their travellers are provided with a cutlery kit made from up-cycled fabric and a tote bag and includes bamboo cutlery and a straw

 ... among many other things :)